ai-agents-for-beginners

 Code Samples

-Code samples for Microsoft Agent Framework fit be found for dis repository under xx-python-agent-framework and xx-dotnet-agent-framework files.
+Code samples for Microsoft Agent Framework fit find inside dis repository under xx-python-agent-framework and xx-dotnet-agent-framework files.

-Join the Microsoft Foundry Discord to link up with other learners, attend office hours and ask your AI Agents questions.
+Join Microsoft Foundry Discord to meet other learners, attend office hours and get your AI Agents questions answered.